jalessandrelli/jalessandrelli.github.io/press.md

 image: /assets/press.gif
 published: true
 ---
-##### For *NOTHING OF THE MONTH CLUB* (U.K. edition of *FUR NOT LIGHT;* to be published by U.K. press [Broken Sleep Books](https://www.brokensleepbooks.com/) in June 2021):

-"Alessandrelli's wry, intelligent poems are relentlessly grounded in the hyperreal of our fast-paced technological present and yet they are supremely successful in finding heartfelt lyricism where one might not expect to find it. *Nothing of the Month Club* packs a punch - and delivers." -André Naffis-Sahely

 ##### For *FUR NOT LIGHT* (Published by Burnside Review Press in October 2019):

 *Fur Not Light* is a deeply funny book, with details and stretches that breeze by with set up/punchline directness.
 In between those lighter moments...are passages that are unshakably beautiful.--[Portland Mercury](https://www.portlandmercury.com/books/2019/11/21/27510813/fur-not-light-poetry-review-jeff-alessandrellis-latest-work-is-perfectly-balanced-and-deeply-funny)